lounge-chair/Code-Compressor-Decompressor/README.md

 # Code-Compressor-Decompressor
 Dictionary-based lossless code compression/decompression in Java.

-This compressor leverages repetition to encode instructions using the dictionary, Run-Length Encoding, and bitmasks/mismatches, automatically choosing the most favorable compression method.
+This compressor leverages repetition to encode instructions using the dictionary, Run-Length Encoding, and bitmasks/mismatches.

+The compressor automatically chooses the most favorable compression method, allowing for the best code-size reduction throughout the instruction set.